-Each instructor designs his course around a standard format so if you take multiple courses with different instructors, you will be familiar with basic course expectations.
+Each instructor designs his course around a standard format so if you take multiple courses with different instructors, you will be familiar with basic course

+If you are looking for an online program, look for this symbol. expectations.
 However, each instructor also adds his personality to the course so you will see different things from different instructors.
 You can expect the following from every online course you take at MTI:

 - 1. Syllabus: A complete syllabus posted online and in a downloadable format. - 2.
 Handouts: Study guides, helpful pages, lecture notes- each class has a place for these types of communication and educational aids. - 3.
 Powerpoints: Each lecture is captured in a Powerpoint for you to view.
 Some instructors will add voice threads to the slideshow. - 4.
 Coursework: All assignments can be completed online.
 All assignments are located on one page so you can easily see what is due as well as what is coming up. - 5.
-Gradebook: All grades are entered in the online gradebook so with a simple mouseclick, you know where you stand in the class.
+Gradebook: All grades are entered in the online gradebook so with a simple mouse-click, you know where you stand in the class.